simonracz/athene/README.md

-athene
+Athene
 ======

-My sandbox for algorithms and data structures
+My sandbox for algorithms and data structures.